In an 8 week study with 38 people onion juice was successfully used for hair loss, with observable hair re-growth in almost all the participants.

 Can Onion Juice Help with Hair Growth?

-While onion juice may seem like an odd treatment for hair loss, there are a number of reasons why onion juice is effective at treating hair loss and helping to regrow hair.
+While onion juice may seem like an odd treatment for thinning hair, there are a number of reasons why onion juice is effective at treating it and helping to regrow hair.

 Onion Juice Contains Sulfur